etcd-io/website/content/docs/v3.4/metrics.md

 The metrics under the `etcd` prefix are for monitoring and alerting.
 They are stable high level metrics.
 If there is any change of these metrics, it will be included in release notes.

-Metrics that are etcd2 related are documented [v2 metrics guide][v2-http-metrics].
+Metrics that are etcd2 related are documented in the [v2 metrics guide][v2-http-metrics].

 ### Server